INMAS-Math/INMAS-Math.github.io/README.md

 1. Developing and teaching technical training modules covering basic Python programming, statistical methods, machine learning, and short open-ended projects involving real-world data.
-These intensive in-person training sessions were held during weekends to avoid competing with regular academic activities, as the program was mostly extra-curricular.
+These intensive training sessions were held during weekends to avoid competing with regular academic activities, as the program was mostly extra-curricular.
+These workshops were held in-person except for the first year, when they were held remotely due to COVID-19.
 2. Developing and teaching professional training modules on resume and interview preparation, networking, team work, and effective communications.
 Short training workshops involving practice sessions were held over Zoom on weekday evenings.